-The much-awaited clarity on the consent requirement is also provided in the draft PDPL, i.e., the consent must be an informed, specific, freely given, indication of wishes of the data subject.
+The much-awaited clarity on the consent requirement is also provided in the draft PIPL, i.e., the consent must be an informed, specific, freely given, indication of wishes of the data subject.
 Aside from this, there are more specific consent requirements in various contexts:

 - Separate opt-in consent required for processing sensitive personal data, which includes but not limited to race, ethnic group, religious beliefs, personal biometric data, health data, financial account data and location data.